 I think the perceptions of cancer patients can be somewhat stereotyped and people generally expect to see ill and poorly people when they see people with cancer – both at the point of diagnosis and during treatment.
 That said, some cancers can be as invisible after the treatment as they were before diagnosis.
 I have metastatic and incurable Neuroendocrine Cancer but I looked well at diagnosis and I look well today.
 That said, I wish all those people I saw today well and hope they all get through their chemo treatment.

-I actually love it when someone, having found out I have incurable cancer, says “you look really well”.
-I’m not annoyed by that.
+I actually don’t get too upset when someone, having found out I have incurable cancer, says “you look really well”.
 I’m glad I look well, I mean, who wants to look unwell?
+That said, I’d rather look less well then have cancer.
 Just don’t tell me I have a ‘good’ cancer!

 I guess most people are just being kind despite any obvious awkwardness.
 So I just smile and say thank you.
-If I’m feeling mischievous, I wink and say “yes, I may look well but you should see my insides“.
-Sometimes they ask about that which then presents another awareness opportunity 😅
+If I’m feeling mischievous (always!), I wink and say “yes, I may look well but you should see my insides“.
+Sometimes they ask about that which then presents another awareness opportunity.

 You may also like my blog “Things not to say to a cancer patient”